artefactual/atom-docs/user-manual/data-templates/isad-template.rst

 ..
 NOTE::

-  In the CSV template, this columns can accept multiple values, separated by a pipe ``|`` character.
+  In the CSV template, this column can accept multiple values, separated by a pipe ``|`` character.

 :ref:`Back to the top <isad-template>`